DANUSHMATHI2002/Uber-Data-Analysis/README.md

-# 🚖 Uber Rides Analysis
+# 🚖 Analyzing and Visualizing Uber Ride Data for Operational Insights

-Welcome to the **Uber Rides Analysis** project! 🚗📊 This project explores an Uber dataset to uncover insights related to ride frequency, durations, distances, and popular locations.
+Welcome to the **Analyzing and Visualizing Uber Ride Data for Operational Insights 🚕📊** project! 🚗📊 This project explores an Uber dataset to uncover insights related to ride frequency, durations, distances, and popular locations.

 ## 📂 Project Overview